top of page

 Digitised Chapel Records

-The old chapel records have been transcribed so we have electronic versions we can share online has been challenging at times given the faded handwriting.
+The chapel records have been transcribed and electronic versions are available online.
+This was a sometimes challenging task given the faded handwriting.

 The chapel is a simple building with few decorative elements.
-During the building works to convert it to Chapel Stores we uncovered a few historic elements (the baptistry, graffiti by Idris Williams (Sunday School superintendant), ceiling roses etc)
+During the building works to create the shop we uncovered several historic elements of interest.

 bottom of page